socadk/design-practice-repository/activities/DPR-TacticDDD.md

 #### Practices and Techniques (Refinements, Guides)

 * [Event Storming](https://ziobrando.blogspot.com/2013/11/introducing-event-storming.html) is a complementary technique that can help identify an initial set of Aggregates, Entities, Commands, Events and other design elements (to be refactored and refined in further tactic DDD).
-* The [DDD Whirlpool](https://domainlanguage.com/ddd/whirlpool/) by E. Evans is frequently mentioned.
+* The [DDD Whirlpool](https://domainlanguage.com/ddd/whirlpool/) by Eric Evans is frequently mentioned.
 * [Story Mapping](https://www.agilealliance.org/glossary/storymap/) <!-- by J. Patton --> and [Story Splitting](https://www.agilealliance.org/glossary/split/) may assist with DDD pattern identification (among other things).
 * [Context Mapper](https://contextmapper.org/) tutorials and guides, for instance on [rapid OOAD](https://contextmapper.org/docs/rapid-ooad/).
 * [Domain Story Telling](https://domainstorytelling.org/).